-Non-DOE/NNSA Federal agencies and their FFRDC contractors are not eligible for a prime award under this announcement, but may be proposed as a team member on another entity's application subject to the following guidelines:
+Federal Agencies and non-DOE/NNSA Federal agency FFRDCs are not eligible for a prime award under this FOA, but may be proposed as a team member on another entity's application subject to the following guidelines:

 The prime applicant must obtain written authorization for non-DOE/NNSA FFRDC participation.
-The cognizant Contracting Officer for the Federal agency sponsoring the FFRDC contractor must authorize in writing the participation of the FFRDC contractor on the proposed project and this authorization should be submitted with the application.
-The written authorization must also contain a determination that the use of a FFRDC contractor is consistent with the contractor's authority under its award and does not place the FFRDC contractor in direct competition with the private sector, in accordance with FAR Part 17.5.
+The cognizant Contracting Officer for the Federal agency sponsoring the FFRDC must authorize in writing the participation of the FFRDC on the proposed project and this authorization should be submitted with the application.
+The written authorization must also contain a determination that the use of a FFRDC is consistent with the contractor's authority under its award and does not place the FFRDC in direct competition with the private sector, in accordance with FAR Part 17.5.
 Please note that failure to provide this authorization may result in rejection of an application prior to merit review.
 The following wording is acceptable for the authorization:

-"Authorization is granted for the \\\\\ Laboratory to participate in the proposed project.
+"Authorization is granted for the \\\\\\ Laboratory to participate in the proposed project.
 The work proposed for the laboratory is consistent with or complementary to the missions of the laboratory and will not adversely impact execution of the (insert agency) assigned programs at the laboratory.
-This laboratory is authorized to perform the work proposed in the application submitted under DOE Funding Opportunity Announcement DE-FOA-0002110 by the following statutory authority (insert statute name, citation, and section)."
+This laboratory is authorized to perform the work proposed in the application submitted under DOE Funding Opportunity Announcement DE-FOA-0002230 by the following statutory authority (insert statute name, citation, and section)."